Authored by the expert who managed and guided the team behind the Argentina Property Pack

 What is driving property prices up or down in Argentina as of 2026?

-As of early 2026, the three main factors driving property prices in Argentina are the revival of UVA mortgage lending, stabilizing inflation expectations, and rising construction costs that keep pushing replacement values higher.
+As of 2026, the three main factors driving property prices in Argentina are the return of mortgage credit, better macro confidence and limited new housing supply in many good locations.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Argentina here.